A REST Profile for the Model Context Protocol — Draft Proposal

 • Assume familiarity with the service’s internal concepts without explanation.

-4.3 Parameter Schemas
+5.4 Parameter and Response Schemas

 Request parameters and bodies MUST be described using JSON Schema as defined by OpenAPI 3.1.0.
 Each property SHOULD include a description field.